 It was a manifesto commitment by the Conservative party for the 2015 and 2017 general elections to extend the right to buy (an entitlement afforded to secure loan authority tenants) to tenants of Registered Providers.
-The National Housing Federation (NHF) as the representative body of Registered Providers in response proposed a voluntary right to buy.
-The NHF proposal was premised on four key principles: (a) every housing association tenant would have the right to purchase a home at right to buy level discounts (maximum discount of £96,010 (£127,940 in London) increased annually in April in line with CPI) subject to government funding for the scheme; (b) Registered Providers will have the final decision about whether to sell an individual property; (c) Registered Providers will receive the full compensation to cover the value of the discount; and (d) nationally, for every home sold under the agreement a new affordable property would be built, thereby increasing the supply of new homes.
+The National Housing Federation (NHF) as the representative body of Registered Providers in response proposed a voluntary right to buy (VRTB) scheme for secure tenants of Registered Providers.
+The NHF proposal was premised on four key principles: (a) every housing association tenant would have the right to purchase a home at right to buy level discounts (maximum discount of £96,010 (£127,940 in London) increased annually in April in line with CPI) subject to government funding for the scheme; (b) Registered Providers will receive the full compensation to cover the value of the discount; and (d) nationally, for every home sold under the agreement a new affordable property would be built, thereby increasing the supply of new homes.

-The UK Government agreed to in the proposals in October 2015, and the Housing and Planning Act 2016 made provision for grants to be paid to Registered Providers to cover the cost of selling housing assets at a discount.
-Such grants may be made on any terms and conditions the DLUHC considers appropriate.
+The UK Government agreed to the proposals in October 2015, and the Housing and Planning Act 2016 made provision for grants to be paid to Registered Providers to cover the cost of selling housing assets at a discount.
+Five housing associations ran limited VRTB pilot schemes for eligible tenants between 2015 and 2017, and a wider, regional 2 year VRTB pilot scheme was launched in the Midlands in August 2018.
+These pilot schemes have now closed, and the VRTB has not been implemented nationally.

 A statutory right to acquire (RTA) applies to certain tenants of Registered Providers under the Housing Act 1996.
-The RTA operates in broadly the same way as the statutory right to buy, except for two key differences: (i) the Registered Provider may sell an alternative property, and (ii) the discount is substantially smaller (maximum $\pounds 16,000$) and does not vary depending on the number of qualifying years as a tenant.
+The RTA operates in broadly the same way as the statutory right to buy, except for two key differences: (i) the Registered Provider may sell an alternative property, and (ii) the discount is substantially smaller (maximum £16,000) and does not vary depending on the number of qualifying years as a tenant.